IvanAndrade11/encryption-exercise/README.md

-##Exercise carried out for the seminar Cryptography - Specialization in Computer Security.
+## Exercise carried out for the seminar Cryptography - Specialization in Computer Security.
+By
+* Iván Andrade
+* Giovanni Baquero